gmindlberger/trafficon_application_project/README.md

 # Trafficon application project

-This project is a simple Spring Boot-based REST API for managing and displaying current traffic jams.
+This project is a Spring Boot-based REST API for managing and displaying current traffic jams.
 It provides endpoints to create, retrieve, and delete traffic jams, as well as filtering jams by district.
-The system is designed to be flexible and easily extendable, allowing for additional features or integrations to be added as needed, such as real-time traffic updates, historical data analysis, or integration with external services.
+The system uses a PostgreSQL database for persistent storage of traffic jam data.
+It is designed to be flexible and easily extendable, allowing for additional functionality, such as real-time traffic updates, historical data analysis, or integration with external services.

 ## Features
 - **Create a Traffic Jam**: You can create a traffic jam with details such as location, description, and severity.